B-AROL-O/ARNEIS/docs/howto/howto-install-k3s-for-arneis.md

 ## Prerequisites

-### Master node
+### Host acting as k3s server

-* Administrative login to host (physical or virtual) with the following minimum requirements
+* Administrative login to a host (physical or virtual) with the following minimum requirements
   - CPU: min 2 cores
   - RAM: min 16 GiB
   - Disk: min 8 GiB SSD